benjilul/benjidocs/docs/Installation/MultiMC.md

 <img src="/images/select-language.png" alt="MultiMC download" style="border: 3px solid  #7f58a7;" width="800">
 </p>

 MultiMC should automatically find your java folder, but if it doesn't you will have to click "Browse" and find it.
+The java version **doesn't** need to match as seen below but 1.20 does require a minimum of `Java 17`. <br/><br/>Download [Java 17](https://download.oracle.com/java/17/latest/jdk-17_windows-x64_bin.exe) or [Java 21](https://download.oracle.com/java/21/latest/jdk-21_windows-x64_bin.exe) for windows.

 If you are unsure where your java folder is stored please try looking in the default folder: